-Prince George’s cancels vaccine appointments for nonresidents as doses in D.C. region fall short of demand
+Coronavirus vaccine appointments canceled in D.C. region as health officials confront scarce supply

 Alsobrooks also announced Monday that indoor dining will be allowed to resume beginning Friday at 25 percent capacity.
 She said health officials decided to end the ban because of improved metrics, including a positivity rate below 10 percent.

 In Montgomery County, people 75 and older who filled out the county’s preregistration form should expect to receive an email from the county this week inviting them to set up an appointment, Gayles said.

-The county is restricting vaccine eligibility to those at least 75 years old, health care workers and first responders.
-Teachers, child-care providers and other groups under the state’s 1B categorization still have to wait, Gayles said.
-He urged members of the public to remain patient.
+Teachers, child-care providers and other groups under the state’s 1B categorization still have to wait, he said.

-“We respect that other counties are moving quicker at their own pace, [but] we’re moving as fast as we can with the doses we’ve received,” he said.
+“We respect that other counties are moving quicker at their own pace, [but] we’re moving as fast as we can with the doses we’ve received,” Gayles said.

 The county government has received 31,200 vaccine doses, which is not enough to cover the 60,000 people in group 1A, much less the 75,000 others in group 1B, officials have said.
 These allocations do not include what has been given to the county’s hospitals and nursing homes.